Affiliate links on Android Authority may earn us a commission. Learn more.

 Dimly lit images without any apparent face present a bigger challenge to the phone’s built-in machine-learning data sets.
 However, the Pixel 7’s Photo Unblur rises to the challenge and does a better job than Photoshop’s built-in shake-reduction feature.

 Photo Unblur on the Pixel 7 Pro can often surpass Photoshop's built-in camera shake reduction.

-The dress’s fabric in the gallery above looks a lot sharper and life-like than the manually corrected version, which still has some traces of chromatic aberration.
-Pixel peeping reveals heavy noise reduction and loss of detail, but that’s a small compromise to restore an image that would otherwise be unusable.
+The dress’s fabric in the gallery above looks a lot sharper and life-like than the manually corrected version.
+It still has some traces of chromatic aberration.
+Pixel peeping reveals heavy noise reduction and loss of detail.
+Still, that’s a small compromise to restore an image that would otherwise be unusable.

 Our final test shot is a particularly tough one that I took at a street-side bar in Cuba.
 With dim lighting, a few neon lights, and lots of movement, it was inevitable that the shot would be blurred.
 Neither reconstruction method is able to nail the shot, but the results are telling.
 The Pixel does an astounding job at fixing blur despite the busy scene and challenging conditions.
 On the flip side, the manual restoration has a bit too much compression and smoothening to mask the noise and artifacts.